+(11) Protective Function – A function carried out using hardware and software that is designed to prevent unsafe operating conditions from occurring before, during, and after the interconnection of a DER with a distribution system.
+For purposes of this definition, unsafe operating conditions are conditions that, if left uncorrected, would result in harm to personnel, damage to equipment, unacceptable system instability or operation outside legally established parameters affecting the quality of service to other customers connected to the distribution system.

+(12) Stabilized – A distribution system is considered stabilized when, following a disturbance, the distribution system returns to the normal range of voltage and frequency for a duration of no less than two minutes.
+A shorter time may be mutually agreed to by the DSP and DER provider.

+(13) Substantial modification – For a given DER, a change in the fuel type of one or more of the energy resources at the facility, the replacement of any inverter or protective relay, or an increase in the facility’s capacity (kW output) by more than 10%.

-(c) Requirement for interconnection of a distribution resource.
-A distribution resource may not be interconnected with a DSP’s distribution system unless the criteria of this subsection are met and, as applicable, maintained on an ongoing basis.
+(c) Requirement for interconnection of a DER.
+A DER may not be interconnected with a DSP’s distribution system unless the criteria of this subsection are met and, as applicable, maintained on an ongoing basis.

-(1) A distribution resource provider must comply with the technical and operational requirements of §25.212 of this title on an ongoing basis upon interconnection of the distribution resource with the distribution system.
+(1) A DER provider must comply with the technical and operational requirements of §25.212 of this title on an ongoing basis upon interconnection of the DER with the distribution system.

-(2) A DESR must have a seasonal net maximum sustainable rating of ten MW or less or otherwise be limited to ten MW or less in output capacity using a power control system.

-(3) A distribution resource with an output capacity greater than one MW must be registered with the commission as either a power generation company or a self-generator as required by §25.109 of this title (relating to Registration of Power Generation Companies and Self-Generators).
+(2) For a given DER, a DER provider must have a currently effective executed interconnection agreement with the DSP using the form prescribed by the commission.

 (d) Terms of service.
-A DSP must provide service to an interconnected distribution resource under the following terms.
+A DSP must provide service to an interconnected DER under the following terms.

 (1) Prohibited costs.
-A DSP must not charge a distribution resource provider the following costs associated with a distribution resource interconnected with the DSP’s distribution system.

-(A) Charges assessed for the export of energy by the distribution resource to the DSP’s distribution system.

-(B) Charges assessed for operation and maintenance of the DSP’s distribution system due to the exports of energy by a distribution resource.

-(C) Charges assessed for the export of energy by the distribution resource to the transmission system.

-(D) Charges assessed for the disconnection of a distribution resource at the order of a DSP as a result of the DSP’s distribution system conditions under clauses (2)(A)(v)-(vi) of this subsection.
+A DSP must not charge a DER provider charges assessed for the disconnection of a DER at the order of a DSP in accordance with subparagraph (3)(D)-(E) of this subsection.

 (2) DSP service obligations.
-A DSP must comply with the requirements of this paragraph when providing service to a distribution resource interconnected to the DSP’s distribution system.
+A DSP must comply with the requirements of this paragraph when providing service to a DER interconnected to the DSP’s distribution system.

-(A) Disconnection and reconnection.
-A DSP may only disconnect a distribution resource from the DSP’s distribution system in accordance with the conditions of this paragraph.
+(3) Disconnection and reconnection.
+A DSP may only disconnect a DER from the DSP’s distribution system in accordance with the conditions of this paragraph.

-(i) Lack of approved interconnection application or interconnection agreement.
-To interconnect a distribution resource to a DSP’s distribution system, a distribution resource provider must first submit to the DSP an interconnection application and execute an interconnection agreement using the forms prescribed by the commission.
-The DSP may refuse to interconnect or may disconnect the distribution resource if such an interconnection application or interconnection agreement has not been received and approved by the DSP.

-(ii) Expiration or termination of interconnection agreement.
-Upon expiration or termination of the interconnection agreement with the distribution resource provider, in accordance with the terms of the interconnection agreement, the DSP may disconnect the distribution resource.
+(A) Termination of interconnection agreement.
+Upon expiration or termination of the executed interconnection agreement with the DER provider, in accordance with the terms of the executed interconnection agreement, the DSP may disconnect the DER.